joaoamaral28/iot-decentralized-token-auth/README.md

 | O &larr; A3C | { R<sub>2</sub> } K<sup>+</sup><sub>O</sub>, T<sub>A3C</sub> [ O &rarr; T, K ], K<sup>+</sup><sub>A3C</sub> |
 | O | Recovers R<sub>2</sub> with K<sup>-</sup><sub>O</sub> <br> Computes K = R<sub>1</sub> ⊕ R<sub>2</sub>  |

+### Ticket structure

+Each ticket used in the architecture possesses the same three parted structure: a secret or private part, a public part and a signature part.

+The secret part contains a confidential master key used for the establishment of secure sessions with regards to data encryption and integrity.
+When the issued ticket is received and validated by its target entity, the session key will then be used for securing such session until it expires.
+The ticket private part is always encrypted with the public key of the ticket target (K<sup>+</sup><sub>target</sub>).

+The public part contains all the data in the communications procedures involving the ticket that do not require any sort of confidentiality.
+This usually includes the ticket target identifier (ID), a pseudonym of the ticket owner, the ticket expiration date and the set of rights the ticket owner has over the target.

+The signature part contains the signature of the ticket and is performed by the entity issuing it over the other two parts, secret and private.
+The signature is computed with the private key of the ticket issuer (K<sup>-</sup><sub>issuer</sub>).

 ## Session setup protocol
 <!---
 <p align="center">
 <img src="https://github.com/joaoamaral28/iot-decentralized-token-auth/blob/master/figs/protocol_session_setup.png" width=400px>
 </p>
 -->

+The session creation protocol, is a three-way handshake which, similarly to the ticket fetching protocol, uses a ticket and two random values, R<sub>1</sub> and R<sub>2</sub>, in order to create a derived session key, K'
+, obtained from the original master session key K, present inside the ticket secret part, already owned by the session requester.

 | Entity | Operation |
 | :---:  |     :---      |